Wyndham Championship update: Russell Henley picks up more shots on the field after second-round 64

 How Sedgefield played

-It firmed up late in the day making it slightly more difficult.
-The slight breeze also dried the course out some which makes for even faster greens.
+The course firmed up late in the day, making play slightly more difficult.
+The slight breeze also dried the course out, making for even faster greens.

 The vibe

-There appeared to be more fans as the day went on but most ventured into the shade when possible.
-The popular gathering places such as Margaretville had a steady stream of fans who could take refuge from the heat underneath the tent.
+The crowd appeared larger than Thursday's, but most ventured into the shade when possible.
+Popular gathering places such as Margaritaville had steady streams of fans seeking refuge from the heat.

 What they're saying

-“I met Kevin (Streelman) last spring in Phoenix at the Waste Management.
-I've talked to him a little bit; seems like a very nice guy, soft spoken.
-It will probably help me out a little bit, and I think that will be a lot of fun,” - Duke graduate Alex Smalley, who is a member at Sedgefield, and who could be paired with fellow Duke graduate Kevin Streelman on Saturday.
+• “I met Kevin (Streelman) last spring in Phoenix at the Waste Management.
+I've talked to him a little bit; seems like a very nice guy, soft-spoken.
+It will probably help me out a little bit, and I think that will be a lot of fun.” – Smalley on a Duke alumni pairing with Streelman.

 336-727-4081